Apatite Gemstone Information

 About Apatite - History and Introduction

 Apatite is a group of phosphate minerals which includes hydroxyl-apatite, fluor-apatite and chlor-apatite.
 Apatite is the most common type of phosphate in the world and it is the main source for phosphorus, a chemical essential to bioenergetics and photosynthesis.
-Apatite is composed of calcium phosphate, which is the same material that makes up humans and animals teeth and bones.
+Apatite is composed of calcium phosphate, which is the same material that makes up teeth and bones.

 Identifying Apatite Back to Top

 Apatite can be identified through several testing methods.
 Fluorescence is one way to distinguish apatite specimens.
 Apatite is much harder than calcite, and because it is softer than tourmaline, beryl and quartz, a simple scratch test can usually identify and distinguish apatite.
 Apatite value depends mostly on color saturation.
 Specimens with high color intensity are considered most valuable.
 Gem-quality apatite is rarely found in large sizes; stones over one carat can command very high premiums.
 Apatite is a 'Type II - Typically Included' gem type.
 Almost all apatite will have visible inclusions.
 Eye-clean specimens are very rare, especially in larger sizes.

 Apatite Origin and Gemstone Sources Back to Top

 Apatite is found in a number of places in the world, including Myanmar (Burma), India, Kenya, Brazil, Norway, Sri Lanka, South Africa, Mexico, Canada and the United States.